Buying guide☁️ Cloud Storage

 - Free 15 GB fills up fast with email and photos.

 If your world is iPhone, Mac, and iPad, iCloud+ is the smoothest experience available.
 Setup is automatic, backups happen without thinking about it, and features like Private Relay (a lightweight VPN for Safari) and Hide My Email add genuine value beyond raw storage.
-Plans run roughly $1/month for 50 GB up to around $10–12/month for 2 TB.
+Plans run about $0.99/month for 50 GB, $2.99/month for 200 GB, and $9.99/month for 2 TB (as of June 2026).
+Apple bills monthly only — there's no annual discount.

 Pros